AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `stf`

 Records the time messages are sent by the SendFriend ([Email a Friend](../stores-purchase/email-a-friend.md)) module.
-When a shopper sends a link to a product, this cookie records a time-stamp and maintains a contains a count.
+When a shopper sends a link to a product, this cookie records a time-stamp and maintains a count.

 #### `X-Magento-Vary`

-Indicates when a new version of a page needs to served from the cache.
+Indicates when a new version of a page needs to be served from the cache.
 Supports website performance.

 #### `form_key`